-The NHL provides support for 36 youth hockey organizations touching over 100,000 kids annually across North America with youth programming in special hockey (cognitive disabilities), disabled hockey (physical and developmental disabilities) and inner-city hockey (children in at-risk communities).
+The NHL provides support for 26 official Hockey is for Everyone grassroots hockey organizations across North America, which have provided opportunities for more than 120,000 children to play hockey since 1998.
 The programs offer children of all backgrounds opportunities to play hockey and leverages the sport of hockey as a catalyst to teach essential life skills and the core values of hockey: commitment, perseverance and teamwork.
 Each year the League also hosts Willie O'Ree Skills Weekend, bringing youth hockey standouts from organizations throughout North America together to test their skills, make new friends and prove once again that hockey is for everyone.

 You Can Play works to ensure safety and inclusion for all who participate in sports, including LGBTQ athletes, coaches, and fans.
 You Can Play believes sports teams should focus on an athlete's skills, work ethic, and competitive spirit, not their sexual orientation and/or gender identity.
 In 2013, the NHL and National Hockey League Players' Association (NHLPA) partnered with You Can Play, to ensure acceptance for all who participate in our game.
 Together we are advancing our commitment to this mission through education, training and awareness programs for teams, players, staff, media and fans.